emenmousavi/MyMacChanger/README.md

 ## Prerequisites
 - Python 2.x or 3.x
-- optparse, subprocess and re modules
+- argparse, subprocess and re modules

 > To install the required modules, run the following command in the terminal:
   ```